sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 introducing unforeseen new problems and thus delaying the release: If a new issue triggers another release candidate, it delays the release by 1-2 weeks.
 Hence developers should use "blocker" priority sparingly and should indicate the rationale on the ticket.
-Though there is no one fixed rule or authority that determines what is appropriate for "blocker" status, but
+Though there is no one fixed rule or authority that determines what is appropriate for "blocker" status,

 - Tickets introducing new features are usually not blockers -- unless perhaps they round out a set of features that were the focus of development of this